When To Buy A New Car

 On a more localised level, you can sometimes negotiate better deals at the end of the calendar month when sales targets are looming.
 Salespeople in dealerships have monthly targets and if your salesperson hasn’t met their targets yet they’ll be keener to make a sale than hold out for a larger commission.
 Negotiating towards the end of the day can also help as they’ll want to get the sale before you get to go home and think it over.

 Firstly, we do not recommend buying hail damaged cars.
 They can work out to be more trouble than they’re worth – you can’t be certain what’s damaged, cracks can lead to water entry into electronics and many insurers just won’t cover a hail damaged car.
 However, after big storms many buyers flock to hail damage auctions, leaving quiet dealerships that are a little more willing to negotiate on prices.

-Hopefully these tips can help you find a new car at an affordable price.
+Hopefully, these tips can help you buy a new car at an affordable price.
 If you’re in need of car finance, talk to the Finance EZI team today.